tomershvueliebsco/platform.infrastructure.auto-tag/README.md

 1. Name the stack "autotag" - this part is important, as the autotag code need to find the created resources through the API
 1. In the parameter section:
   * CloudTrailBucketName: Name the S3 bucket that the template will create.
 This needs to be unique for the region, so select something specific
   * CodeS3Bucket: This is the S3 bucket that the code is contained in.
+By default, it is `EBSCO-autotag-1.0.0.zip`.
 Keep this default unless you are using your own version of the code.
   * CodeS3Path: This is the version of AutoTag that you wish to deploy.
 The default value `autotag-custom.zip` is the latest version

 ## Supported Resource Types